Presenter: Harrison Jones, PhD, CCC-SLP

 There is increasing interest in the clinical application of Respiratory Muscle Training (RMT) by speech-language pathologists.
-This course provides critical background and foundational knowledge for developing and improving clinical RMT programs including:
+This course provides critical background and foundational knowledge for developing and improving clinical RMT programs, including:

-This course is offered for 0.4 ASHA CEUs – 4 contact hours.
+Offered for 0.4 ASHA CEUs – 4 contact hours.

-Run Time: 4:10:26
+Course Overview – Run Time: 4:10:26

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.